- All Things

 -

-it might be pretty easy to find a slow engine company or
+and multiple companies it might be pretty easy to find a slow engine company or ladder

-ladder company on a lucky group that has not seen much
+company on a lucky group that has not seen much action this year.

 -